When multi-day hiking, a good night’s sleep is essential and a good tent together with a sleeping bag and a pad takes care of that need.

 - 3. Capacity: number of persons fitting in the tent

-- 4. The weight of the TENT
+- 4. Backpacking tent weight

 - 5. Stability in the wind